The Fire Risks I Didn’t Take Seriously (Until One Almost Happened)

 Arson and External Fire Risks

-Not all fire risks come from inside your home.
+Not every fire starts because somebody forgot a candle.
+Sometimes it’s bad luck, terrible people, or just living somewhere dry enough that one spark becomes everybody’s problem.
 Arson and external fires are real threats as well.
 Depending on where you live, brush fires or intentional arson can cause damage to your property.

 How to reduce the risk: